SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Evaluation within Entity Resolution Pipelines

-In this section, the F1 scores and the runtimes of the pipelines are evaluated.
-The goal of this analysis is to understand how the different candidate sets produced by the blockers SC-Block, BM25$_3$ and Barlow Twins influence the F1 score and the runtime of complete entity resolution pipelines.
-The run time covers the execution of blocking and matching.
-In this section, we explicitly omit training times.
-The impact of training times is discussed in Section \ref{sub-sec:impact_of_training_time}.
-Table \ref{tab:pip_eff} shows the candidate set size, F1 score and runtime of the 12 pipelines composed of the three blockers SC-Block, BM25$_3$ and Barlow Twins and the four matchers SupCon, Ditto, Cross Encoder and Magellan on the four benchmark datasets.
-Additionally, we calculate the deltas of pipelines without SC-Block to the respective pipeline with SC-Block to see differences among the pipelines.
+The goal of this analysis is to understand how the blockers (SC-Block, BM25$_3$ and BT) influence the F1 score and the runtime of entity resolution pipelines.
+Runtime covers the execution of blocking and matching and omits training times, which is discussed in Section \ref{sub-sec:impact_of_training_time}.
+Table \ref{tab:pip_eff} shows the candidate set size, F1 score and runtime of the pipelines composed of the three blockers SC-Block, BM25$_3$ and BT and the four matchers SupCon, Ditto, Cross Encoder and Magellan on the six benchmark datasets.

-\textbf{F1 score.} We first analyze the relationship between the candidate set and the F1 score.
-From the previous Section \ref{sub-sec:variable_nearest_neighbours} we know that most candidate sets have a high $PC$.
-From the results in Table \ref{tab:pip_eff} we can see that for the candidate sets with a high $PC$ the F1 scores of the pipeline only depend on the matcher.
-The differences in the F1 score of pipelines with the same matcher but different blockers are marginal across all evaluated pipelines.
-Pipelines with Barlow Twins on the WDC-B dataset are an exception because the low $PC$ of the respective candidate set harms the overall F1 scores.
+\textbf{F1 score.} From the previous Section \ref{sub-sec:variable_nearest_neighbours} we know that most candidate sets have a high recall.
+From the results in Table \ref{tab:pip_eff} we can see that for the candidate sets with a high recall the F1 scores of the pipeline mainly depend on the matcher.
+Pipelines with BT on the WDC-B benchmark are an exception because the low recall of the respective candidate set harms the overall F1 scores.
+On the WDC-B benchmark datasets, we can see that pipelines, which consist of SC-Block and Ditto or Cross Encoder outperform pipelines with SC-Block and SupCon by 6\% F1 score.
+The reason is likely that Ditto and Cross Encoder learn different patterns than SC-Block and SupCon.
+Combining SC-Block with Ditto or Cross Encoder adequately combines these different patterns.

-\textbf{Runtime.} We now set the candidate set size into context with the runtime.
-When analyzing the pipeline runtimes on the dataset WDC-B, we can observe that the small candidate set of SC-Block lead to pipelines that run 4 to 8 times faster compared to pipelines with BM25$_3$ and Barlow Twins.
-In absolute numbers, the runtime is reduced from 2 hours to 18 minutes for pipelines with the best-performing matcher SupCon.
-On the large candidate sets of the blockers BM25$_3$ and Barlow Twins, the matchers Ditto and Magellan run into a time-out of three hours.
-These time-outs can be explained with expensive additional pre-processing at runtime required by Ditto and Magellan prolonging the overall runtime of the pipelines.
-Only SC-Block produces a small enough candidate set such that it can be evaluated by Ditto and Magellan.
+\textbf{Runtime.} On the benchmark WDC-B, we can observe that the small candidate sets of SC-Block lead to pipelines that run 4 to 7 times faster compared to pipelines with BM25$_3$ and BT.
+In absolute numbers, the runtime of the pipeline consisting of BT and Cross Encoder on the WDC-B$_{large}$ is 30 hours.
+SC-Block reduces the workload of the Cross Encoder and reduces the pipeline runtime to 8 hours.
+On the WDC-B$_{large}$, BM25$_3$ takes a lot of time to produce large candidate sets, which results in the timeout of the respective pipelines after a runtime of two days.